aiverson/constellation/doc/whitepaper/sections/syntax.md

 This code illustrates the ease with which Constellation queries and data structure definitions may be composed.
-The operations in each of the statements are inlined, and indirection removed where possible, before the code is compiled, ensuring that higher performance is achieved than would have been with multiple loops calling out to other functions to perform grouping and reduction.
+The operations in each of the statements are inlined, and indirection removed where possible before the code is compiled, ensuring that higher performance is achieved than would have been with multiple loops calling out to other functions to perform grouping and reduction.